OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

      <old-server>: $ rsync -aq /var/spool/slurmctld/ <new-server>:/var/spool/slurmctld/

-   Make sure the permissions allow the *SlurmUser* to read and write it.
+   Make sure the permissions allow the *SlurmUser* to read and write the folder!

 6. **Remember** to update slurm.conf_ with the new ``SlurmctldHost`` name, and remember to update the login nodes as well!